goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/s3.README.md

 ## 7. AWS Infrastructure Configuration

-If you want to setup your S3 email send infrastructure on AWS, you will need to make some changes to the configuration files included in this project.
+If you want to setup your S3 infrastructure on AWS, you will need to make some changes to the configuration files included in this project.

-Specifically, the [goldstack.json]() in the `packages/s3` folder.
+Specifically, the [goldstack.json](https://github.com/goldstack/s3-terraform-typescript-boilerplate/blob/master/packages/s3-1/goldstack.json) in the `packages/s3-1` folder.

 ```json
 {